From Dusk Till Dawn 3: The Hangman's Daughter: Production

 From Dusk Till Dawn 2: Texas Blood Money and From Dusk Till Dawn 3: The Hangman's Daughter were produced at the same time as one another with Robert Rodríguez and his cousin Álvaro Rodríguez shepherding their own prequel pitch which would serve as the basis for From Dusk Till Dawn 3, while Quentin Tarantino, Lawrence Bender, and Scott Spiegel produced their own sequel pitch which would become From Dusk Till Dawn 2.
+Both films were shot back-to-back in order to share costs and filming resources between the productions and get two movies for the price of one.
+During production, the producers briefly considered giving The Hangman's Daughter a theatrical release.

 Robert Rodriguez approached P. J. Pesce about directing his prequel script for From Dusk till Dawn in 1997 after having been impressed by Pesce's film The Desperate Trail.
 The first actor cast in the film was Michael Parks as Ambrose Bierce with both Pesce and Rodriguez agreeing he was right for the role.
 Like the second film, From Dusk Till Dawn 3 was filmed in Cape Town, South Africa which proved problematic for some of the scenes tailored to the film's western genre.
 Due to the fact there were no horses in Africa trained to pull wagons, the film's wrangler had to train 12 horses to do so and the only stagecoach the crew could get was a prop from a local western themed steakhouse that had to be heavily modified to keep from falling apart.